griswaldbrooks/spanny2/OUTLINE.md

         - also here's the github
     - what's different from the default accessor policy
         - first of all, calling a blocking function in an accessor
+        - i mean the default one is blocking but this one takes seconds to access an element
         - show the initial version of this did not require a reference to stack/heap memory and was purely functional
         - this version only uses the pointed to array from the json to give the metric locations
-        - but let's not the anatomy of the accessor type declaration and ctor
+        - but let's now talk about the anatomy of the accessor type declaration and ctor
-        - note how those two parameters, that normally would be realted, need not be and are actually unrelated and depend on the accessor types
+        - note how those two parameters, that normally would be realted, need not be and are actually unrelated and depend on the accessor types and mentioned previously
-        - this allows the element type to be a bin_state, but the data_handle_type to be the robot arbiter
+        - this allows the element type to be a bin_state, but the data_handle_type to be the robot arbiter as with our lambda example from earlier
         - so now we can access the elements, which causes us to command the robot arm to check the appropriate bin
 - Synchronous command of dual robot arms
     - problem: this seems slow and inefficient... but what if we added another robot arm